dora-team/dora.dev/docs/README.md

 #### **Extensions**
 Firebase emulation for extensions is available by adjusting the CLI option (i.e., either with the `--only extensions` or loading all by eliminating the `--only` completely).
 However, by (current) [Firebase design](https://github.com/firebase/firebase-tools/issues/5510), _extensions require access to the hosted Firebase project at startup_ as defined within `./.firebaserc`.
 This is used for start-up authentication only; If you not have access, this can cause permissions errors and fail to start the emulation (see notes below).

 For local development extension configuration, you may be set certain Extension variables by adding them in the following file: `extensions/${EXTENSION_NAME}.env.local` (e.g., `extensions/firestore-send-email.env.local`).
+More specifically, for the Fire Store Send Email extension, you will two files:
+ - `firestore-send-email.env.local` - You can copy keys from the src `firestore-send-email.env.doradotdev`
+ - `firestore-send-email.secret.local` - is a special file used for local development that contains only one entry:
+ `SMTP_PASSWORD=my_smtp_password_in_clear_text`
+ This file and value will be used for the local Firebase emulator as a substitute for the Secret Manager reference.

+      **_Be sure to not check this file into Git!_**

 *Extension Notes*
 1) If you get a permissions error on deployment (ie., when using the `extensions` option):